DiegoPimentel88/project-hogwarts-legacy/README.md

 (When i learn more about JavaScript, i will be adding more details and updating my system even more.)

-Agradecimento de Diego Pimentel Montoro Leite.
+Agradecimentos de Diego Pimentel Montoro Leite.

 Thanks by Diego Pimentel Montoro Leite.